 Type: Indica dominant Hybrid – (70% Indica and 30% Sativa genetics).

 Burn: Smooth burning, clean white ash.
-Appears to be well flushed.
+It appears to be well flushed.

 Info: G-13 is an Indica dominant strain made up of 70% Indica genetics and 30% Sativa genetics.
-The origins of this strain are unknown and are believed to have been created by the government back in the 70’s or 80’s.
+This strain’s origins are unknown and believed to have been created by the government back in the ’70s or ’80s.
 The name G-13 is said to stand for “Government Indica Strain 13”.

-Effects of this strain are reported to be mostly Indica leaving the consumer very relaxed, and stress free.
-Many novice users say this strain is great for increasing focus and creativity, as well as just trying to relax and let your stress melt away.
-Patients have also reported dry mouth, and the munchies being a common side effect.
+Effects of this strain are reported to be mostly Indica leaving the consumer very relaxed and stress-free.
+Many novice users say this strain is great for increasing focus and creativity and just trying to relax and let your stress melt away.
+However, patients have also reported dry mouth and munchies being common side effects.

-THC levels on this strain typically range between 20% to 24% THC making this a strain for your everyday user, and one to be used with caution in new users.
+THC levels on this strain typically range between 20% to 24% THC making this a strain for your everyday user and one to be used with caution in new users.
 Using this strain in moderation will deliver mild effects mentioned above, which can turn into a couch-lock or sleeper strain if used in excess amounts.
-This strain would be best suited for evening use.
+Therefore, this strain would be best suited for evening use.

-The buds on this strain tend to me small to medium in size, which are bulky and non typical in shape.
+The buds on this strain tend to be small to medium in size, bulky and non-typical in shape.
 The appearance of this strain would be deep greens, with small amber hairs, covered in a white layer of trichomes.
-Users report this strain to have flavors of citrus with earthy and piney undertones.
+Users report this strain to have flavours of citrus with earthy and piney undertones.
 This citrus smell is also carried over within the bag.